balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 _In short, you can either go the right-brained way or the left-brained way._

 A typical example would be learning a language like English.
 As per the [Left-Right Conundrum](/blog/2017/03/17/leftbrain-rightbrain/), language is purely a [left-brain](/blog/2017/03/17/leftbrain-rightbrain/#the-left-brain) trait.
 However, we can learn it in two ways.<br>
-Either, understand all the rules of English Grammar and go by the books, or<br>
+Either, understand all the rules of English Grammar and go by the books, (left brain style) or<br>
-Speak more, Read more and learn it through usage.
+Speak more, Read more and learn it through usage (right brain style).

 How often, have we heard someone say a sentence in English and reacted like<br>
 >"Well, that doesn't sound right".<br>